 If you get arrested for theft and already have a prior conviction for a felony offense, except a state jail felony under Texas Penal Code section 12.35(a), you could also face a harsher penalty.
 For example, a third-degree felony theft charge with a prior felony conviction would become a second-degree felony.

 In Texas, robbery and aggravated robbery are two separate offenses carrying different punishments.
 The difference between facing up to 99 years in prison or as little as two years in prison may come down to whether there was a mere display of a deadly weapon.

 To prove robbery, the state must prove beyond a reasonable doubt that the Defendant:

 - was in the course of committing a theft,

 - intentionally, knowingly or recklessly causes, threatens, or places another in fear of bodily injury, or death,

 - for the purpose or with the intent to maintain control of the property.

-For purposes of Robbery or Aggravated Robbery, bodily injury is defined as “physical pain, illness, or any impairment of physical condition.”
-Robbery is a Second-Degree Felony with a range of punishment from 2 years up to 20 years confinement and a fine up to $10,000.
+For purposes of robbery or aggravated robbery, bodily injury is defined as “physical pain, illness, or any impairment of physical condition.”
+Robbery is a second-degree felony with a range of punishment from 2 to 20 years confinement and a $10,000 fine.

 - causes serious bodily injury to another,